Unique Croatian collective passport from February 1941

 Zbyšek Šustek, Slovak Numismatic Society at Slovak Academy of Sciences

 Recently I have enriched my collection with a collective passport issued on 1 February 1941 to the Croatian ice hockey team for its trip to Slovakia.
-The collective passports were earlier used for organized groups of travelers, the religious pilgrims, sport teams or official delegations.
-In Central and East European countries they were often used from late 1940-ies to 1970-ies, when extremely severe restrictions of traveling abroad were applied in these countries.
-Issuing of the collective passports economized relatively expensive passport booklets in cases, when it was clear that they would be used just once.
+The collective passports were earlier used for organized groups of travelers, the religious pilgrims, sports teams or official delegations.
+In Central and East European countries they were often used from the late 1940s to 1970s when extremely severe restrictions of traveling abroad were applied in these countries.
+Issuing of the collective passports economized relatively expensive passport booklets in cases when it was clear that they would be used just once.
 But their completing was not significantly simpler than completing individual passports.
 They had even an unpleasant disadvantage – after making a mistake; the work was to be started anew.
-Other problems could arise if some members of the travelers group had to cancel their travel from various motives.
-From the viewpoint of the security authorities of socialist states, probably the main effect of the collective passports was that they forced members of the travelers group to stay together, along the group leader and supervisor.
+Other problems could arise if some members of the travelers’ group had to cancel their travel from various motives.
+From the viewpoint of the security authorities of socialist states, probably the main effect of the collective passports was that they forced members of the travelers’ group to stay together, along with the group leader and supervisor.
 If somebody separated from the group, he remained without any document.
-In this way the control of the group was easier and attempts at illegal emigration were prevented.
+In this way, the control of the group was easier and attempts at illegal emigration were prevented.

 Fig. 1.
 Identity card of a tourist from 1962 issued to a Czechoslovak collective passport

 Fig. 2.
 Identity card of an official delegation member from 1969 issued to a Hungarian collective passport